 - Jumping Frog Jubilee (38 miles) and Calaveras County Fair in Angel's Camp.
 You may even see Mark Twain at this annual May event that the locals take very seriously!

-- Tour Amador and events calendar
+- Visit Amador County info and events calendar

-- Sutter Creek Visitors Center events calendar
+- Sutter Creek Visitors Center and events calendar